rob-the-bot/ICG/README.md

 Code supporting the manuscript:

 *Multiscale organisation of neuronal activity unifies scale-dependent theories of brain function*

 **How to Iteratively coarse-grain your data:**

-Run the code "ICG.m" on your time series.
+Run the code "ICG.m" on your time series (rows - variables, columns - time).

 ICG will iteratively coarse-grain the time series by pairing variables by their Pearson correlation, then summing and repeating the procedure on the coarse-grained variables.